DeveloperAlihasan404439/Team-client-project/README.md

-# Your React Project

-This is a React project bootstrapped with [Create React App](https://create-react-app.dev/).
+This is a React project with [Create React App](https://create-react-app.dev/).

 ## Getting Started